PhysicalBit7/notes/docs/computer-networks/Chapter2.md

 ### DNS caching
 DNS extensively exploits __DNS caching__ to speed up queries and reduce there number.
 It is straightforward, a DNS reply can be cached and when another host requests that same mapping, the cache is queried first and returned.

 These mappings can timeout after some time (TTL).
-TLD servers are typically _cached in local name servers_, thus root name servers not often visited.
+TLD servers are typically _cached in local name servers_, thus root name servers not often visited

 Cached entries can be out of date, if the IP address of a host is changed it may not be known Internet-wide until all TTL's expire